divigrupa/FooBarQixExtended/README.md

 1. Choose your programming language
 2. Choose testing framework
-3. Read this week's task
+3. Read task of this step
 4. Start by creating Unit tests
 5. Watch as tests fail
 6. Create commit